AhmedMohmmed33/powerbi-sales-customer-insights/README.md

 ## 🔍 Data Cleaning & Preprocessing

-- Initial data contained duplicate IDs in dimension tables (Products, Locations)
+- The original data contained duplicate IDs in dimension tables (e.g., Products, Locations)
-- Deleting them would have resulted in data loss as the duplicates represented distinct records
+- Simply deleting them would have led to data loss as some duplicates represented valid distinct records
-- ✅ Solution: Created new unique identifiers via SQL and built cleaned **views** for modeling
+- ✅ Solution: Used SQL to create new unique identifiers and built cleaned **views** to serve as modeling layers
-- Ensured proper relationships for Power BI import
+- Ensured data integrity and established proper relationships for Power BI import

 ---